Sammight/Sammight/source.md

 # Source

-## Know what development comment your using while coding
+## Know what development comment your using while working

 ## Only Use Comments for Development